Johann-Pinto/Predicting-Student-Attentiveness-using-OpenCV/README.md

 6. [headposedlib.py](headposedlib.py) : This contains the main program for implementing Head Pose Estimation to predict Student Attentiveness.

 # Steps to run the Program :
-1. Install all the required library packages in your python environment using "pip install"
+1. Install all the required library packages in your python environment.
 2. Drowsiness_Detection.py can then be run.
 A new window will popup with your webcamera turning on.
 To exit the program , press the ESC key.
 3. Run cam_calibration.py, this will give the approximate focal length as output.
 This focal length has to be modified in the headposedlib.py for correct implementation.
 4. In headposedlib.py, modify the focal length 'f' to the nearest intger value received as output of the cam_calibration.py program.